Water ambulance: United Kingdom

-In the UK more precisely in the isles of Scilly there is a water ambulance named "Star of Life" launched in 2003 by the South Western Ambulance Service.
-On board an emergency medical technician and a pilot.
+In the UK, more precisely in the Isles of Scilly, there is a water ambulance named "Star of Life" launched in 2003 by the South Western Ambulance Service.
+On board are an emergency medical technician and a pilot.

 The Star of Life replaced the previous vessel "Santa Warna".

 Italy - Venice

 Venetian water ambulances, which are part of the Venetian Emergency Medical Service (SUEM), are equipped with advanced life support equipment, such as an automated respirator, a monitor-defibrillator, and pharmaceuticals, amongst other things.

 The boat crew is made up of an emergency care nurse, two emergency first level medical care technicians to bring patients on and off board, and a water ambulance pilot.

 In life-threatening calls, classified as code red, an emergency physician gets on board with the rest of the crew.

 Non-emergency patient transport water ambulances are equipped with basic life support equipment and are crewed by two or more volunteers from the Mestre Green Cross or a private company, such as the Blue Cross.

 All water ambulances are equipped with blue flashing lights, siren, two way radio and radar.
 Emergency water ambulances are noticeable by the emergency medical phone number 118 printed on each side.